pslucas0212/dotNet7ForOpenShift/README.md

 Let's deploy update application to OCP

-Make sure you are logged in to OCP
 Login to OCP as developer.
 Make sure you see that you are using the same project we originally created for our first application.
 ```
 % eval $(crc oc-env)